real-yfprojects/sphinx-polyversion/README.md

 PRs are greatly appreciated as well.
 But please make sure that your change is wanted by opening an issue about it first before you waste your time with a PR that isn't merged in the end.

+New top-level modules must be added to `docs/sphinx/api/sphinx_polyversion.rst`.

 ## License

 MIT License <br>